renebarto/baremetal/doc/tutorials/09-mailbox.md

 ```

 - Line 44-47, we declare an enum type to hold the kind of Coherent Page to request.
 For now this is only one kind, but this will be extended.
-- Line 55: We define a static method in `MemoryManager` to get the address for a Coherent Page.
+- Line 55: We define a static method `GetCoherentPage()` in `MemoryManager` to get the address for a Coherent Page.

 ### MemoryManager.cpp {#TUTORIAL_09_MAILBOX_SETTING_UP_FOR_MEMORY_MANAGEMENT___STEP_2_MEMORYMANAGERCPP}

+Let's implement this method.

 Create the file `code/libraries/baremetal/src/MemoryManager.cpp`